Employment in the UK: December 2024

 However, it was acknowledged that further improvement work was required to deal with the increase in non-response from those with a non-UK country of birth or nationality.
 As a result, an adjusted Labour Force Survey weighting methodology was introduced in July 2021.
 Further information is available in our Impact of reweighting on Labour Force Survey key indicators, UK: 2022 article.

 However, we have modelled the seasonally adjusted UK levels of employment, unemployment and economic inactivity by sex and age band back to the start of the population revisions in June to August 2011.
-This has been done by scaling to the population estimates used from July to September 2022, while taking account of the relative revisions to population by sex and age band in each year over the revision period.
 This ensures that the headline series in Table 1, Table 2 (1) and Table 2 (2) (also available in A02SA, A05SA and A01 Tables 1 and 2) are comparable over the full series.
+Further information is available in our Impact of reweighting on Labour Force Survey key indicators, UK: December 2024

-This reweighting does not address the volatility seen in recent periods and this may be seen to some extent in the future.
-Therefore, we advise increased caution when interpreting short-term changes in series and recommend using them as part of a suite of labour market indicators, alongside Workforce Jobs, Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+This reweighting does not address the volatility seen in recent periods and this may be seen, to some extent, in the future.
+Therefore, we advise increased caution when interpreting changes in series and recommend using them as part of a suite of labour market indicators, alongside Workforce Jobs (WFJ), Claimant Count data and Pay As You Earn (PAYE) Real Time Information (RTI) estimates.

-LFS estimates are currently not considered National Statistics and are currently designated as official statistics in development.
+LFS estimates are currently not considered accredited official statistics and are currently designated as official statistics in development.

 Nôl i'r tabl cynnwys